← Blog / SMS Marketing

 Limitations: No public pricing — you must talk to sales.
 Minimum spend requirements put it out of reach for stores under $1M in annual revenue.
 The platform's complexity also means a longer setup and onboarding period.

-Best for: High-volume stores ($1M+ revenue) that need enterprise personalization and have the budget for a premium platform.
+Best for: High-volume stores ($1M+ revenue) that need enterprise personalization and access to agentic AI capabilities at scale.

 4. Omnisend